SOLARIS X86 HOME SEARCH PACKAGES FAQ BOOKSTORE

 # ./installdu.sh

-Use cdrecord (free) or commercial software.
-SCSI CD-R (Record once) and CD-RW (Read-Write many times) drives tend to be better supported than ATAPI drives.
+Use cdrecord or GNOME's Brasero to burn or produce CDs and DVDs.
+Brasero is GUI-based and cdrecord is command-line based.
+Personally, I find cdrecord more reliable and robust for just burning CDs or DVDs.
+Both are in Solaris. tend to be better supported than ATAPI drives.
 For details, see the Sun CD-ROM FAQ at http://www.pimpworks.org/sun/cdrom.html and Jörg Schilling's cdrecord page at: http://www.fokus.gmd.de/research/cc/glone/employees/joerg.schilling/private/cdrecord.html

 (6.21) Is IPv6 available for Solaris/x86?